 Councillors are entitled to receive a salary in return for the commitment and contribution they make.

-Councillors who have young families or caring responsibilities for other relatives can receive additional support as well as flexible working arrangements.
+Councillors who have young families or caring responsibilities for other relatives or personal support needs can receive additional financial support as well as flexible working arrangements.

 Councillors are surveyed at least once every term to determine the most convenient meeting times; unfortunately meeting times can be inconvenient for some as people often have different preferences – some young parents may prefer to meet during the day whilst others may prefer to meet in the evening, depending on child care availability or work commitments.
 However, there is often scope to be flexible around some committee or informal meetings.